AndrewDonelson/multichain-client/README.md

-# Golang client library for MultiChain blockchain
+# Golang JSON-RPC Client library for MultiChain blockchain

 ### Please DO NOT use any of the current existing struct features as they are NOT ready for use.
 I will complete and test over next week or so.